pluto-lang/pluto/examples/chat-bot/README.md

+---
+title: A command-line chatbot using OpenAI API
+description: Creates a chatbot running in a command line terminal.
+The chatbot supports multiple sessions and automatically saves and restores sessions.
+tags: ["AWS", "TypeScript"]
+---

 # A Command Line Chatbot using OpenAI API

 This article presents a Pluto example application that creates a chatbot running in a command line terminal.
 The chatbot supports multiple sessions and automatically saves and restores sessions.